cortsf/quterofi/README.md

 9. **-kb-custom-7** (`Alt+q`):
    - Open submenu listing quickmarks.

-## Usage of the `switch_engine` script
+## Usage of the `switch_engine` userscript
-Call `switch_engine` to open a menu asking for the alias of a new search engine to open the search string present in your current url, if there is a matching engine for your current url.
+Call `quterofi/switch_engine` to open a menu asking for the alias of a new search engine to open the search string present in your current url, if there is a matching engine for your current url.
 See example below.

 ``` bash
 quterofi/switch_engine [--newtab]